 The ideal private equity portfolio can neutralize cyclical factors by virtue of its long horizon and its geographical and vintage

 diversification.
 However, in an Asian context, there are still many questions to be answered.
 LPs must consider the merits of

 developed versus developing markets, assess the impact of macroeconomic unrest, and decide how important ESG is to their

 investment decisions, to name but a few.
 Our panel goes in-depth on portfolio construction.

 China is set to become the most important private equity market in the world.
 While not every investor will need to have China exposure in their portfolio, every one of them will need to understand the real opportunities and note the actual challenges that face local managers.
-To bridge this knowledge gap, qualified institutional investors attending the 2018 AVCJ Forum this November are invited to this special briefing that will featuring normally shy Chinese private equity leaders giving LPs a never-been-seen glimpse into every nook and cranny that realistically defines the Chinese private equity market. (closed door session)
+To bridge this knowledge gap, qualified institutional investors will be able to join this special briefing featuring normally shy Chinese private equity leaders giving LPs a never-been-seen glimpse into every nook and cranny that realistically defines the Chinese private equity market. (closed door session)

 * simultaneous interpretation in Chinese and English and limited to 30 participants.

 Zhipeng Gu, Chief Executive Officer, JD CAPITAL